Entheogenic Ritual Guidelines and Principles

 A safe set and setting are indispensable components of the entheogenic ritual.
 A safe set means that the individual is prepared for the experience, is informed about what the experience will entail, and is personally ready to have the experience.
 A safe setting refers to the facilitation and location and aims to provide comfort and security to the participants.
-It is encouraged that the setting is informed by the needs of the participant as well as the practitioner.
+The setting is informed by the needs of the participant as well as the practitioner.
 For example, setting agreements could include bringing sacred items for an altar, agreeing upon music, preparing the general ambiance, how to engage during the experience, and arrangements for rest and recovery after the experience.
 Entheogenic experiences are healing, profound, sacred, and deserving of respect, and can provide insights and reflections on deep emotions and past trauma to help heal the individual.
-These experiences may be difficult and one must be prepared to address any challenging reflections that may emerge.
+These experiences may be difficult and both practitioner and participant must be prepared to address any challenging reflections that may emerge.

 PHASE 3: Follow-through